modiox/modiox/README.md

 - 🔭 I’m currently immersing myself in a C# Full-Stack Development program with Integrify x SDA...
 - 🌱 I’m currently learning React, C#, ASP.NET, and seeking AWS certification
 - 🤓 I've a Bachelor's degree in CS and a Master's degree in Computer Networks
-- 👯 I’m looking to collaborate on various projects to deepen my skills!
+- 👯 I’m looking to collaborate on various projects to deepen my skills
 - 💻 I'm interested in Web Development, IoT, Databases and AWS 🥇
 - 📫 How to reach me: [moodyalyalak@gmail.com](mailto:moodyalyalak@gmail.com)
 - 😄 Pronouns: she/her